 e.
 Satisfactory completion of an operation test demonstrating proficiency in performing lifting, lowering, booming, telescoping, and swinging functions at various radii as well as shutdown.
 Testing shall also include proficiency in prestart and post-start inspection, securing procedures, and traveling by appropriate written, oral, or practical methods.

 f.
-Demonstrated understanding of the applicable sections of the B30.5 Standard and federal, state, and local requirements.
+Demonstrated understanding of the applicable sections of the ASME B30.5 Standard and federal, state, and local requirements.

 2. Candidates shall provide proof of a current DOT Medical card or Commercial Drivers License in one of the three following manners: